THE-R2/THE-R-Blog/_posts/2017-03-24-ggplot2-%eb%a5%bc-%ec%99%9c-%ec%82%ac%ec%9a%a9%ed%95%98%eb%8a%94%ea%b0%80.md

 But in any case, when making quick, exploratory graphs, I find using base R <em>absolutely</em> involves struggling against the system.
 I’ll give three examples, though they’re far from unique.
 <ul>
  	<li><strong>Creating legends.</strong> Any time you use colors, shapes, transparency, etc in base plotting, you need to specify the mappings in the legend yourself, while ggplot2 generates it for you.
-For me, this is simply a no-brainer, and Jeff agress that “ggplot2 crushes base R for simplicity” when working with, for example, a color scale.

-Building your own legend slows down exploratory analysis in two ways.
+For me, this is simply a no-brainer, and Jeff agress that “ggplot2 crushes base R for simplicity” when working with, for example, a color scale.Building your own legend slows down exploratory analysis in two ways.
 First, time spent specifying legends is time and attention you’re not putting towards your data and your scientific question.
 Second, it introduces room for error, like an off-by-one or transposition in your legend colors.
 These are dangerous when you’re working quickly and not proofreading.</li>
  	<li><strong>Grouped lines</strong>: If I want to show, say, the price of six stocks or the expression level of six genes over time, I probably want to show them as six line plots.
 In ggplot2, you add a <code class="highlighter-rouge">group = stock</code> or <code class="highlighter-rouge">group = gene</code> aesthetic.
 In base plotting, you write a loop, subset the data each time, and call <code class="highlighter-rouge">lines</code>– but you’ll have to have created a blank plot beforehand with the appropriate axes.<sup id="fnref:matplot"><a class="footnote" href="http://varianceexplained.org/r/why-I-use-ggplot2/#fn:matplot" target="_blank" rel="nofollow">2</a></sup></li>
  	<li><strong>Faceting</strong> (creating a subplot for each subset of your data) is one of the primary tools I use when constructing a plot- it’s another way to spot relationships.
 In base R you’d have to construct each plot in a loop.</li>
 </ul>